eunices/bee-description-model/readme.md

 - Add input data

-- Run numbered steps sequentially `01-model.r` must be run first before `02-forecast.r` but files are persisted so `02-forecast.r` may be run in the future without having re-run `01-model.r`
+- Run numbered steps sequentially `01-model.r` must be run first before `02-forecast.r` or `03-evaluate.r` but
+- Files are persisted so dependent scripts (e.g. `02-forecast.r`) may be run in the future without having re-run `01-model.r`
+- Some results are output as artifacts (`.csv`, `.pdf` files) others are printed to console.

 ## Input data format